Preparing for a safe Syttende Mai

 Planning for the festival involves coordinating nonprofits, food vendors, more than 150 volunteers, a six-person Friends of Norwegian Culture Group, businesses, city services, and outside entities such as organizers of the Syttende Mai run/walk.

-Since last year’s festival, which brings on average 20,000 people to the city, was cancelled, LaPoint said this year the Chamber essentially planned for three possibilities for this year -- a cancelled event, a traditional event, or a hybrid of some sort.
+Since last year’s festival, which brings on average 20,000 people to the city, was cancelled, LaPoint said this year the Chamber essentially planned for three possibilities — a cancelled event, a traditional event, or a hybrid of some sort.

 “We had to ask ourselves, how can our community still get out and celebrate in whatever capacity is allowed?” she said.
 “I love the tradition this festival has, the homage to Stoughton’s Norwegian history, and the overall support of the community.
 And it was most important for me to bring that back, in whatever fashion possible.”